 When someone passes there are three practical things that need to be done in the first few days:

-- Get a medical certificate – you will get this from a doctor (GP or at a hospital) and you need one to register the death.
+- Get a medical certificate – you will get this from a doctor (GP or at a hospital) and you need one to register the death of your loved one.

-- Register the death within five days of the death – you will then get the documents you need for the funeral.
+- Register the death within five days of the death – you will then get the documents you need to start arranging a funeral.

-- Arrange the funeral – you can use a funeral director or do it yourself.
+- Arrange the funeral – you can use a funeral director or if you choose you can organize a funeral yourself.